Marsha Blackburn: Health care and pharmaceuticals

-Blackburn opposed the Affordable Care Act (Obamacare), saying upon its passage, "freedom dies a little bit today."
+Blackburn opposed the Affordable Care Act (also known as Obamacare), saying upon its passage, "freedom dies a little bit today."
 She supported efforts to repeal the legislation.
 In 2017, while arguing for its repeal, Blackburn falsely said that two of its popular provisions (protections for people with preexisting conditions and allowing adult children to be on their parents' health plans until they're 26) "were two Republican provisions which made it into the bill."
 In her declaration that she would run for the Senate in 2018, she said that the failure to repeal the ACA was "a disgrace".

 At October 2013 congressional hearings on the ACA, Blackburn said the website healthcare.gov violated HIPAA and health information privacy rights.
 The next day, when a CNN interviewer pointed out that the only health-related question the site asked was "do you smoke?", Blackburn repeated her criticism of the site for violating privacy rights.

-According to The New York Times in 2017, Blackburn's best-known legislation was her co-sponsorship of a bill that revised the legal standard the Drug Enforcement Administration (DEA) had used to establish that "a significant and present risk of death or serious bodily harm that is more likely than not to occur", rather than the previous tougher standard of "imminent danger", before suspending the manufacturer's opioid drug shipments.
+According to The New York Times in 2017, Blackburn's best-known legislation was her co-sponsorship of a bill that revised the legal standard the Drug Enforcement Administration (DEA) had used to establish that "a significant and present risk of death or serious bodily harm that is more likely than not to occur", rather than the previous standard of "imminent danger", before suspending the manufacturer's opioid drug shipments.
 The legislation passed the House and the Senate unanimously, but was criticized in internal Justice Department documents and by the DEA's chief administrative law judge as hampering DEA enforcement actions against drug distribution companies engaging in black-market sales.
-Joe Rannazzisi, who had led the DEA's Office of Diversion Control, said he informed Blackburn's staffers what the effects of a 2016 law she co-sponsored would be.
+Joe Rannazzisi, who had led the DEA's Office of Diversion Control, said he told Blackburn's staffers what the effects of a 2016 law she co-sponsored would be.
 Blackburn said her bill had "unintended consequences", but Rannazzisi said they should have been anticipated.
 He said that during a July 2014 conference call he told congressional staffers the bill would cause more difficulties for the DEA if it pursued corporations that were illegally distributing such drugs.
-Blackburn and Representative Tom Marino, the main co-sponsor of her House bill, sent a letter requesting an Office of Inspector General investigation about Rannazzisi, saying he tried to intimidate Congress in the July conversation.
+Blackburn and Representative Tom Marino, the main co-sponsor of her House bill, sent a letter requesting an Office of Inspector General investigation into Rannazzisi, saying he tried to intimidate Congress in the July conversation.
 Rannazzisi said he was removed from his DEA position in August 2015.